arnplsrz/kasinta/client/README.md

 NEXT_PUBLIC_API_URL=http://localhost:5001
 ```

 This configures the backend API endpoint.
-In production, update to your deployed backend URL.
+In production, update to your deployed backend URL (e.g., https://kasinta-backend.fly.dev).

+**Image Configuration**:
+- Images are served unoptimized (`unoptimized: true`) to avoid Docker optimization issues
+- Remote patterns configured for localhost:4000, localhost:5001, and production backend
+- Profile photos loaded from backend `/uploads` endpoint with CORS support

 See [.env.example](.env.example) for the complete template.